King-MCML06/Battle-Bots/README.md

 ## Participation

-* Teams can consist of up to two members.
-Solo participation is also allowed.
+* Teams must consist of exactly one member (solo participation only).
 * Each team can submit only one bot.
 * No prior experience in AI or advanced programming is required – this challenge is designed for beginners!